-3 weekends led by Michael will constitute a mini-series on 'relational stances, spaces & modalities' bringing embodied therapeutic awareness to the foundations of relational psychotherapy.
-There will be an additional weekend in May 2019, a particular request for a CPD event on working with the breath.
+These particular 3 weekends led by Michael will constitute a mini-series on 'relational stances, spaces & modalities', bringing embodied therapeutic awareness to the foundations of relational psychotherapy.
+There will be two other weekends in May and September 2020, a particular request for a CPD event on working with the breath.

 Dates for 2019 - 2020